 I serve it over fusilli because I find the weighty cauliflower sauce clings better to the spirals than to noodles.
 (Fusilli is a spiral-shaped pasta often used with thick or weighty sauces.)
 Traditionally, an Alfredo sauce would be served with fettuccini noodles.
 But since this is clearly no traditional Alfredo, I say, use the pasta that works for you!
 And don’t think you’re just limited to using this Cauliflower Alfredo as a simple pasta dressing.
 You can even use it as a sauce over chicken and rice or seafood.
 (I like mine with whole wheat spirals for the fiber and an extra helping of sharp, aged Parmesan.
-I also alter it occasionally to make a dairy-free version with vegan butter and shredded, vegan cheese.)
-But use it however you like serving a white sauce.
-This simple cauliflower Alfredo is incredibly versatile.

 There are a lot of Cauliflower Alfredo Sauce recipes out there.
 What sets this sauce apart is the smoked salt.
 Don’t skimp and use table salt.
 For the full depth of flavor, you want that smokey note.
 Also, this recipe works well as a vegan dish if you use vegan butter and skip the cheese or substitute with vegan cheese, as I mentioned above.

 - 12-16 oz fresh broccoli rabe